apache/hudi/website/blog/2021-08-23-s3-events-source.md

 ![Different components in the design](/assets/images/blog/s3_events_source_design.png)

 In this approach, users need to [enable S3 event notifications](https://docs.aws.amazon.com/AmazonS3/latest/userguide/NotificationHowTo.html).
-There will be two deltastreamers as detailed below.
+There will be two types of deltastreamers as detailed below.

 1. [S3EventsSource](https://github.com/apache/hudi/blob/master/hudi-utilities/src/main/java/org/apache/hudi/utilities/sources/S3EventsSource.java): Create Hudi S3 metadata table.
 This source leverages AWS SNS and SQS services that subscribe to file events from the source bucket.
     - Events from SQS will be written to this table, which serves as a changelog for the subsequent incremental puller.